-Moreover, the Public Accounting Report’s 2013 survey of accounting professors rated the University of Kentucky as the 23rd best medium-sized institution with an undergraduate accounting program.
+For example, a past survey from Public Accounting Report rated the University of Kentucky very highly.
+In fact, it named this school the 23rd best medium-sized institution with an undergraduate accounting program.

-While Kentucky accounting schools do not shine out in nationwide rankings, their programs offer plenty of choices ranging from certificates to advanced degrees.
-As an accounting graduate, you will find yourself in a lucrative and rapidly growing field.
+Ultimately, Kentucky accounting schools don’t have the best rankings nationwide.
+However, their accounting courses and degree programs offer plenty of viable choices for aspiring full-time professionals.
+As an accounting graduate, you’ll find yourself in a lucrative and rapidly growing field!

 Although accounting salaries are below average in Kentucky, accountants can increase their pay level significantly depending on the career path they choose, which can lead anywhere between being a public accountant and the CEO of a major company.